Like every woman I’ve ever met, I wear a lot of hats and it’s not always easy to swap one out for the other.

 Yes, it’s absolutely possible to make serious cash from eCommerce, but it’s certainly not overnight – and mostly, it starts with smaller wins, like adding ten more sales to your weekly report, doubling your monthly revenue, or seeing 50% annual growth.
 Your retail price also has a lot to do with it – have a squizz here about how to set your prices.

-In this retail income report series, I’ll be sharing my revenue, returns, top-line ad spend, and return-on-ad-spend (ROAS), in the hope that you get a real glimpse into the cash comings and goings of a working eCommerce business.
+In this online retail income report series, I’ll be sharing my revenue, returns, top-line ad spend, and return-on-ad-spend (ROAS), in the hope that you get a real glimpse into the cash comings and goings of a working eCommerce business.
 Enjoy.

 -$5,177 in returns